Exports here in Australia are at an all-time high, topping $1 billion monthly. Most of this is thanks to rising commodity trading with China.

 Some industries have a standard pallet size that gets commonly used.
 If you are in one of these industries, you need to take this into consideration.

 Often the pallet matches the product footprint.
-For example, the auto industry tends to use a standard export pallet size when shipping parts.
+For example, the auto industry tends to use a standard shipping pallet size when shipping parts.

 The common size for the automotive industry for pallets is 1200x1100mm.
 When shipping these items choose a pallet as close to these dimensions as possible.